Two months ago, American golfer Bryson DeChambeau, shocked golf fans everywhere stating he was going to outdrive the course at the 2020 U.S. Open.

 It’s a tough thing to actually put a finger on and requires a lot of time and practice to hone in on your numbers.

-You’ll be able to pinpoint more accurately which club to use in certain situations, which will ultimately save you heaps of shots around the course.
+You’ll be able to pinpoint more accurately which golf club to use in certain situations, which will ultimately save you heaps of shots around the course.

 Plus don’t be alarmed if your distances start to change and vary.